creativecommons/cc-legal-tools-app/README.md

 ### Publishing changes to git repo

-When the site is deployed, to enable pushing and pulling the licenses data repo with Github, create an ssh deploy key for the cc-licenses-data repo with write permissions, and put the private key file (not password protected) somewhere safe, owned by www-data, and readable only by its owner (0o400).
+When the site is deployed, to enable pushing and pulling the licenses data repo with GitHub, create an ssh deploy key for the cc-licenses-data repo with write permissions, and put the private key file (not password protected) somewhere safe, owned by www-data, and readable only by its owner (0o400).
 Then in settings, make `TRANSLATION_REPOSITORY_DEPLOY_KEY` be the full path to that